 Vaccine distribution is handled by the State of Florida and is not a City of Lakeland initiative.

-Beginning Monday, April 5, all individuals 18 years of age and older and individuals 16-17 years of age with parent/guardian consent are eligible for the COVID-19 vaccination.
+All individuals 18 years of age and older and individuals 12-17 years of age with parent/guardian consent are eligible for the COVID-19 vaccination.

 In order for an individual aged 16-17 years old to receive the COVID-19 vaccine, a parent or guardian must: